 How long you have will be determined by your itinerary and base location, but as a minimum you need to set aside a couple of hours for the hike, plus travel time.

-If you’re not heading there after a visit to Pompeii, then the best places for access are Naples or Sorrento.
-I don’t recommend driving; traffic is awful and driving up Vesuvius to the hike start point is quite complicated and pretty terrifying.
+I really don’t recommend driving; traffic is awful and driving up Vesuvius to the hike start point is quite complicated and pretty terrifying.
 Local buses direct from Naples do run, but infrequently and often unreliably.

 Be warned though, the drive is twisty turny up a volcano – if you get travel sick you might struggle.
 The bus had to pull over for me to be sick three times; what a kind bus driver!
 And on the plus side I got to take a photo at this pretty lookout spot.